 Innovation starts with a need.
-In the beginning, membrane bioreactors supported the need for better water reuse, land development and safer effluent discharge however these systems, which offered advantages over CAS system, had operational challenges.
-FibrePlate™ was conceived and born for the need to solve these challenges.
+In the beginning, membrane bioreactors supported the need for better water reuse, land development and safer effluent discharge however these systems, which offered advantages over CAS systems, had operational challenges.
+FibrePlate™ was conceived and born of the need to solve these challenges.
 With over 20+ years of lessons learned, global operations and a drive to innovate, Fibracast, whose members pioneered the first immersed hollow fibre (iHF) membrane systems used today, have revolutionised membrane technology again with “FibrePlate”, the next generation in membrane technology.

 FibrePlate’s innovative design provides solutions to the challenges associated with conventional UF membranes;

 - Low pathogen removal

 FibrePlate™ is a horizontally mounted, immersed hybrid PVDF membrane, delivering true 0.035 um ultra filtration through each and every module, consisting of (16) large individual, flexible membrane sheets, functioning and operating at new enhanced levels of performance.
 FibrePlate™’s performance is achieved through the fusing and integration of multiple technologies into one; hollow-fibre, flat-sheet.
 The net effect of this fusion, is a technology greater than the sum of its parts.
 Conventional membranes are built with the tools and knowledge of the past.
 Today, to achieve higher performance at lower costs, one has to look beyond the horizon and towards the future.
 FibrePlate™, the new name in Performance .